NomicFoundation/hardhat/docs/tutorial/2-install/README.md

 :::

 ## What is Buidler?
-You might think of **Buidler** as a runtime environment designed around the concepts of tasks and plugins.
+**Buidler** is a task runner that facilitates building Ethereum smart contracts.
+It is designed around the concepts of tasks and plugins.
 This means interoperability and flexibility turning **Buidler** into the perfect toolkit for smart contract and dapp development.

 It also comes with **Buidler EVM**, a local Ethereum network that allows you to test, debug and deploy your contracts more quickly.
 You can even use `console.log` inside your Solidity code.
-And no, that was not possible before **Buidler EVM** :sunglasses:

 When installation completes, go to step 3: [Configuring Buidler.](../3-config/)